celery/celery/docs/getting-started/first-steps-with-celery.rst

 Keeping Results
 ===============

-If you want to keep track of the tasks state, Celery needs to store or send the states somewhere.
+If you want to keep track of the tasks' states, Celery needs to store or send the states somewhere.
 There are several built-in result backends to choose from: `SQLAlchemy`_/`Django`_ ORM, `Memcached`_, `Redis`_, AMQP (`RabbitMQ`_), and `MongoDB`_ -- or you can define your own.